Monday, November 3, 2008

 • eight ounces dry bowtie noodles, cooked and drained

-1. Cook noodles according to package directions, drain and set aside, reserving one quart of the cooking water.
-(If you are using stock, you can discard the cooking water.)
+1. Cook noodles according to package directions, drain and set aside.

 2. In a five quart Dutch oven sauté the sliced onions, carrots and mushrooms in two tablespoons of oil until onion is soft, about five minutes.